Book a Free Strategy Call

 - Actions:

-- Generate Drafts: The workflow sends the topic, keywords, and audience profile to an AI model like Claude to generate 3-5 distinct blog post drafts or social media post variations.
+- Generate drafts: the workflow sends the topic, keywords, and audience profile to an AI model like Claude to generate 3-5 distinct blog post drafts or social media post variations.

-- Create Visuals: Simultaneously, key concepts from the content brief are sent to an image generation API (like DALL-E) to create a set of on-brand visuals.
+- Create visuals: simultaneously, key concepts from the content brief are sent to an image generation API (like DALL-E) to create a set of on-brand visuals.

 - Tools: Zapier, Make, n8n, OpenAI API, Anthropic Claude, Jasper.